chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.8 =
+* Added an option to only show the dashboard widget for users with the Administrator role, or to disable it completely.
+* Added a way to change the notification email address.
+* Added support for Smart YouTube "httpv://" links.
+* Added support for protocol-relative URLs (for example, "//example.com/").
+* Added support for checking YouTube playlists.
+* Added a Brazilian Portuguese (pt-BR) translation.
+* Updated Chinese (Traditional) translation.
+* Switched over to storing plugin settings as JSON instead of serialized PHP arrays.
+* Improved error reporting in situations where the plugin can not load settings from the database.
+* Fixed: Display a more specific error message than just "update failed" when the plugin fails to modify a post.
+This only applies to WP 3.5+.
+* Fixed: Display the right URL for embedded YouTube playlists.
+Previously the plugin would show the same (incorrect) URL for all playlists.

 = 1.7.1 =
 * Added an Arabic translation.